 The Branch Campus is located on the north edge of Carthage just off Highway 94.
 This satellite location serves the communities, businesses, organizations and school districts in Hancock County and portions of McDonough and Henderson counties.
-The full service campus provided baccalaureate, career and community education as well as general study programs.
+The full-service campus provides baccalaureate, career and community education as well as general study programs.
 Some popular career and technical programs offered at the Branch Campus include: certified nursing assistant, medical assisting, criminal justice, accounting, business and administration office programs.
-High school students from Hancock County take advantage of dual credit coursework offered at the Branch Campus and provided at their high schools.
-Adult basic and secondary education is also available at the Branch Campus.
+High school students take advantage of dual credit coursework offered at the Branch Campus and/or at their high schools.